rdbende/chlorophyll/README.md

 ## Description
 Chlorophyll provides the `CodeView` widget for tkinter, which is a `Text` widget with syntax highlighting, line numbers, and works as a simple code editor.
 It is written in Python and uses the [`pygments`](https://pygments.org/) library for syntax highlighting and the [`TkLineNums`](https://www.github.com/Moosems/TkLineNums) module for line numbers.

 ## Installation
 `pip install chlorophyll`

 ## Development install
-First, fork the repo, then run these commands in your terminal (assuming, you're on Linux or a Mac, I don't know crap about Windows)
+First, fork the repo, then run these commands in your terminal
 ```console
 git clone https://github.com/your-username/chlorophyll
 cd chlorophyll